automl/SMAC3/doc/index.rst

 SMAC3 documentation!
 =================================
-SMAC is a tool for algorithm configuration to optimize the parameters of arbitrary algorithms across a set of instances.
+SMAC is a tool for algorithm configuration.
+It optimizes parameters of arbitrary algorithms across a set of instances.
-This also includes parameters optimization of any kind of algorithm, e.g., hard combinatorial problem solver and hyperparameter optimization of ML algorithms.
+This includes, but is not limited to, optimization of hard combinatorial problem solvers and hyperparameter optimization of various machine learning algorithms.
 The main core consists of Bayesian Optimization in combination with a simple racing mechanism on the instances to efficiently decide which of two configuration performs better.

 .. note::